project-illium/illium-documentation/docs/node/config_file.md

 If you want to set any of the options remove the `;` from the start of the line.

 ```
-; The directory to store data such as the obx database.
+; The directory to store data such as the ilxd database.
 ; The default is ~/.ilxd on POSIX OSes, $LOCALAPPDATA/ilxd on Windows,
 ; ~/Library/Application Support/ilxd on Mac OS, and $home/ilxd on
 ; Plan9.
 Environment variables are expanded so they may be used.
 NOTE: Windows